 Tampa Sandwich Bar: Killer Cuban sandwiches with a pinch of sunshine

-Opened late last year in the trendy area of Yeonnam-dong, Tampa is a picture-perfect recreation of a beach-side Cuban sandwich bar.
+Opened in the trendy area of Yeonnam-dong, Tampa is a picture-perfect recreation of a beach-side Cuban sandwich bar.
 Established by two close friends, Geun Min Kang and Hyun Min Cho, and named for the home of the Cuban sandwich— – Tampa stays true to its beachy vibe with its bright-yellow walls and laidback American Jazz.
 The restaurant also serves both craft and generic US beers (KRW6,000-9,000) as well as a solid Cuba Libre (KRW10,500), making it the perfect place to escape for a relaxed lunch or dinner.

 The Tampa Cuban Sandwich (KRW13,000 on ciabatta;, KRW12,000 on baguette) gets the balances of the strong flavors of salami, Mojo Ppork, Ssweet Hham, sharp mustard, and Swiss Ccheese just right.
 Hidden inside a deceptively simple sandwich, the Cuban Mojo pork is marinated for 24 hours and then slow cooked for 3 hours to tenderness for another three hours, for thatcreating an incredibly juicy and rich flavor with an undertone of citrus and herbs.
 Tampa offers a variety of fries as a side;, but instead of the usual potato fries, give their home made sweet potatoes fries (KRW5,.000) a try.
 They are delightfully chewy and, crunchy, with a slight sweetness, and even come with a serving of whipped cream.